 Severely impaired service persons may, for example, be placed on limited duty status and put to work in a hospital, office, mailroom, laboratory, or the like.
 The controlling factor in these cases is an objective evaluation of the work activity itself, and not the service person’s duty status, or whether or not a formal therapy program is involved.
 The fact that a therapy program or limited duty status is involved necessarily suggests that special conditions may exist.

 This requires that we consider the real value of the work effort within the military setting and then equate its value to similar work in a nonmilitary setting.

-- The date of separation from the military.
+- The current or estimated date of separation from the military.

 Depending on the duties, you may be able to show that your pay is largely subsidized and prevent an automatic denial based on earnings.

 Note: This does not automatically mean that the work performed is not SGA.
 However, it many cases, it is quite likely that the work performed as part of a WTU will not be considered SGA, even if the earnings are over the SGA threshold.